santiihoyos/kmm-archetype/README.md

-# kmm-archetype
+# KMM POC

-Arquetipo para KMM
+Proof of concept about KMM SDK by JetBranins. with Android JetPack Compose + Apple SwiftUI